-When writing a blog, make sure you focus on providing values.
+When writing a blog post, make sure you focus on providing values.
 For example, provide how-to knowledge, let your users know about your business achievements, local news, etc.

 Small tip: Internal link your homepage, with the main focused keyword from each of your blogs, to further strengthen the SEO signal.

-Internal links are one of the best ways to help flow the authority of your site, thus making the overall site rank higher.
+Internal links are one of the best ways to help flow the domain authority of your site, thus making the overall site rank higher on Google.

-10. Optimize Title Tag, Meta Tag For CTR
+10. Optimize Title Tag, Meta Description For CTR

 A title tag is an HTML tag that gets displayed on the search engine results.

 A meta tag or meta description is what gets displayed below the title tag.
 It essentially gives users an idea of what your page is about.